-By default, the double thresholding merging technique is applied.
+By default, the double thresholding THRESH merging technique is applied in single variable mode.
+The merging defaults to NONE with multivariate mode.

 '''

 mask_missing_flag = NONE;

 '''

 The mask\missing\flag entry specifies how missing data in the raw model and observation fields will be treated.